:: STATUTES ::.

 e) The person for whom expenses paid for out of the fund are incurred shall render an account thereof to the custodians within 30 days of the completion of his task.

-f) The fund shall be deposited in a banking account in the name of AIPEA Travel Fund and no sum shall be drawn from this account within the signatures of both the Treasurer and the Secretary General.
+f) The fund shall be deposited in a banking account in the name of AIPEA Travel Fund and no sum shall be drawn from this account within the signatures of both the Treasurer and the President.

 g) Council may at any time require all or part of the capital in the fund to be repaid to the general funds of AIPEA.